Charlie Palmieri: Later years

 In 1980, Palmieri moved back to Puerto Rico but returned to New York for business - on one trip there he suffered a massive heart attack and stroke.
 He soon recovered and returned to the music world as the member of various bands.
-On June 1988, he debuted in the United Kingdom accompanied by London's Robin "King Salsa" Jones.
+In June 1988, he debuted in the United Kingdom accompanied by London's Robin "King Salsa" Jones.

 Palmieri gave private piano lessons to students at the Schuylerville Music Center in the Throggs Neck section of the Bronx in New York City.
 During this time he also appeared in the 1988 movie Salsa.

 Four days before his death, Palmieri gave a private show at La Fortaleza in San Juan, Puerto Rico, where he performed solo at the piano for the Governor of Puerto Rico (at the time, Rafael Hernández Colón) and his guests.
 On September 12, 1988, Charlie Palmieri suffered another heart attack upon his arrival at New York where, as the musical director of the Joe Cuba Sextet, he was to arrange a concert.
 He died later that day at Jacobi Hospital in the Bronx.